 Catechism § 677: “The Church will enter the glory of the kingdom only through this final Passover, when she will follow her Lord in his death and Resurrection.
 The kingdom will be fulfilled, then, not by a historic triumph of the Church through a progressive ascendancy, but only by God’s victory over the final unleashing of evil, which will cause his Bride to come down from heaven.
 God’s triumph over the revolt of evil will take the form of the Last Judgement after the final cosmic upheaval of this passing world.”

 The Holy Catholic Church is following Rabbi Yeshua in his death and Resurrection.
-Some 20 years ago I asked a close personal friend of St. John Paul II whether we were living in the “age of 677” today.
+More than 20 years ago I asked a close personal friend of St. John Paul II whether we were living in the “age of 677” today.
 His exact reply was, “Yes, but when you teach this, emphasize the hope.”

 Will God or man be the organizing principle of our lives and the source of all that we need?